ben256/RL-Control-Project/README.md

 - The code for the dynamic model and environment (in /environments)
 - An implementation of the DDPG algorithm (in /algorithms)
 - The raw data and plots from the experiments (in /tests)
+- An example of a trained model (in /models)